DAGWorks-Inc/hamilton/examples/spark/hello_world/README.md

-Here we have a hello world example showing how you can take some Hamilton functions and then easily run them in a distributed setting via Spark 3.2+ using Koalas .
+Here we have a hello world example showing how you can take some Hamilton functions and then easily run them in a distributed setting via Spark 3.2+ using Koalas.

+`pip install sf-hamilton[pyspark]`  or `pip install sf-hamilton pyspark[pandas_on_spark]` to for the right dependencies to run this example.

 File organization: